arplaboratory/QAA/README.md

 ## Summary

 We introduce Query-based Adaptive Aggregation (QAA) to expand the model memory capacity, leading to better generalization performance for diverse datasets.
-We also introduce the UniVPR framework for efficient multi-dataset joint training.
+We also introduce the QAA framework for efficient multi-dataset joint training.

 ## Setup